-While the situation with COVID-19 is changing rapidly, Hanson College is taking proactive steps to protect our students and to help stop the spread of the virus.
+While the situation with COVID-19 is changing rapidly, Hanson College of Business, Health & Technology is taking proactive steps to protect our students and to help stop the spread of the virus.
 As of Sunday, March 15, 2020, all classes for all of our campuses have been continuing online through Schoology.

 - The decision to move courses online through Schoology is to protect students and staff from the spread of the virus.

 - We aligned our decision to move classes online by following the example led by the Ontario government, which has tentatively closed publicly-funded schools until Fall 2020.